Import.io vs General Web Scraping tool:

 Import.io: TCO through operational abstraction

-Import.io is designed to reduce total cost of ownership by combining AI-assisted extraction, monitoring, and optional managed ownership.
+Import.io is designed to reduce total cost of ownership through AI-assisted extraction, monitoring, and self-healing on the self-service platform, with fully managed ownership available on top.
 Instead of funding ongoing internal operations, teams receive:

 • Structured delivery aligned to enterprise governance